The following is a guest author contribution by Sharra Hancock.

 Not long after Paloma and Lara had applied to ISE to become exchange students, I had applied to become an area representative.
 12 years after receiving my B.A. in International Business from San Diego State University, lost in a sea of tax returns watching my dreams sink, I made a drastic decision to give up the life I had in California.
 I found myself in the middle of rural Indiana wanting to explore international education as a career choice and discovered ISE.
 If I was currently unable to travel to foreign lands, I would bring the foreign lands to me.

 In May 2019, Jennifer Miller asked our Indiana region to choose one student and commit to finding a family for them.
-I instantly knew I had to choose Paloma.
-I felt drawn to her.
-I reached out to a local performing arts center and asked if they might see if any of their families would be interested in hosting a girl from Spain for the school year.
+I instantly knew I had to choose Paloma as I felt drawn to her.
+I reached out to a local performing arts center.
+The intention was to ask if they might see if any of their families would be interested in hosting a girl from Spain for the school year.
 Very soon I received a reply that there was not one but two families who wanted to host her!
 There is only one Paloma to go around so fortunately the second family was still excited about the opportunity to host and I picked out the lovely Lara for them.
 They were thrilled at the idea of welcoming her to their home.

 Across the pond in mid-June, both girls received their acceptance emails within days of each other as both families had been approved to host and their local high schools signed off on the additions to the student body.
 Normally, students get placed with a family earlier in the year so, by June, both girls had doubts that a family would be willing to host them.
 The day it became finalized there was collective cheers felt around the world.
 Leading up to the arrival date, the girls were getting nervous but so excited for the new experiences.
 I too was nervous, hoping I could provide an exchange year that they would be happy with.

-The girls got to experience a variety of activities, some planned by their host families or new friends, others planned by myself with some other local exchange students, and even trips arranged by our ISE region.
+The girls got to experience a variety of activities, some planned by their host families or new friends, others planned by myself with some other local exchange students.
+They even went on trips arranged by our ISE region.
 For Paloma, the annual regional trip to Chicago is one of her favorite memories.
-ISE exchange students from all over Indiana gathered to spend a few guided days in Chicago, allowing her to meet even more exchange students and make new friends.
-Lara’s favorite memory was being able to spend a few days at Disneyworld on an organized trip with the performing arts center around her 16th birthday.
+ISE exchange students from all over Indiana gathered to spend a few guided days in Chicago.
+It allowed her to meet even more exchange students and make new friends.
+Lara’s favorite memory was being able to spend a few days at Disneyworld.
+There was an organized trip with the performing arts center around her 16th birthday.
 These experiences would have never been possible if they had not taken a chance and been open to new possibilities.

 In fact, both Paloma and Lara felt that being themselves but as open to the experience as possible is the best advice they could give to a student thinking about becoming an exchange student.
 They have made life long friends, learned so much about themselves, and matured greatly.
 As a former exchange student myself, I had the same take-away from my experience.
 So much so, that I have taken on wanting to help others experience it as well.